New York airports cap 'totally indefensible' food prices

 The price gouging of drink on the departures side of LaGuardia was pronounced "totally indefensible".

-The chairman said that concessionaire's business should have a reasonable chance to thrive at New York's airport, however the research showed costs that were equivalent to price gouging.
+The chairman said that concessionaire's business should have a reasonable chance to thrive at New York's airports, however the research showed costs that were out of control.

 "All airport customers and concessionaires should expect tough pro-active enforcement going forward now that these revised standards are in place," said O'Toole.